zbeekman/TheodoreVonKarmanTheGreyt/CareInstructions.md

 L.I.D. dogfood, twice a day.
 To prepare his food add two tablespoons of [Olewo Carrots] to 1 cup water and microwave for 1 minute.
 Let stand until mushy and combine with food.
 Usually he is fed before morning walks and before afternoon walks (see below).
+If he is nervous he might skip a meal; this is fine as long as he's eating at least 1 good meal a day.
+Throw away food if left out for a long time (8-12 hrs) and make new food as appropriate.

 :pill: **MEDICATIONS**: His
 pills have been pre-sorted and put into the old-grandma style pill box.
-He gets pills twice a day, once in the morning (usually after walks) and once at night (usually after night time walks).
-You can give him his pills wrapped in roast beef :cow: with or without food.
+He gets pills twice a day, once in the morning (usually before walks) and once at night (usually before night time walks).
+Please give him his pills wrapped in roast beef :cow:
+(or sliced cheese) with or without food.

 :walking_man: **WALKS**: Theo usually goes out 3 times a day.
 Once around 8:30 AM, again around 3:00 PM and again around 10:30 PM before bed.
 There is